-How Often Should You Update Your Dating Profile?
-The Winning Strategy
+How Often to Update Your Dating Profile: The Data-Driven Strategy

 Wondering how often should you update your dating profile for more matches?
 Leaving it untouched for months is a critical mistake many guys make.
 A fresh profile signals activity to dating app algorithms and grabs the attention of people who might have swiped past you before.
 Let's break down the exact timeline to keep your profile at peak performance.